dpatlut/wdi-JUL-2017/w02/d05/Homework/lotr/README.md

 ```
 function theBalrog() {
-  // change the 'Gandalf' textNode to 'Gandalf the White'
+  // change the 'Gandalf' textNode(his name) to 'Gandalf the White'
-  // apply style to the element
-  // add a gray 3px border with
 }
 ```